 Kaiser Daily HIV/AIDS Report Summarizes Reports Released at XVI International AIDS Conference

-As part of its expanded coverage of the XVI International AIDS Conference, held through Aug.
+As part of its expanded coverage of the XVI International AIDS Conference, which will be held Aug.
+13 through Aug.
 18 in Toronto, the Kaiser Daily HIV/AIDS Report will feature studies and initiatives released during the conference.
 Summaries of select publications and initiatives appear below.

 Kaisernetwork.org is serving as the official webcaster of the conference.
 View the guide to coverage and all webcasts, interviews and a daily video round up of conference highlights at http://www.kaisernetwork.org/aids2006.
 This is part of the KHN Morning Briefing, a summary of health policy coverage from major news organizations.
 Sign up for an email subscription.